italo0072/unity-android/README.md

-# unity-android Click to point farming
+# unity-android Click to point farming.